-Because of the skill-set they bring to the table, and their problem solving expertise, working with CPAs who understand farm accounting allows for a deeper dive into what helps a farmer thrive.
-These trusted advisors can scrutinize information from a farm management system (FMS) to ensure that growers are empowered to make the best decisions for their unique operation.
+CPAs bring a specific skill-set to the agriculture table, and those who have a deep understanding of farm accounting understand what helps a farmer thrive.
+These trusted advisors can scrutinize data from a farm management system (FMS) to ensure that growers are empowered to make the best decisions for their unique operations.

 Record breaking fertilizer costs.
 Rising concerns over inflation.
 Dramatic changes in the supply chain.
-These factors tell us that now is the time when CPAs and other trusted advisors can really show the value they bring and positively influence the outcomes of the 2022 season.
+These factors tell us that now is the time when CPAs and other trusted advisors can really show the value they bring and positively influence the outcomes of a growing season.

-Reports indicate that prices for fertilizer more than doubled in 2021, and now farmers must adjust their plans (or in many instances, create a plan!) accordingly for spring planting.
-Price concerns and availability of inputs are leaving farmers to ask questions such as:
+Reports indicate that prices for fertilizer more than doubled in 2021, and cost concerns and availability of inputs are leaving farmers to ask questions such as:

 - Should I shift production to less fertilizer-intensive crops?

-- What will a reduction in fertilizer application have on 2022 harvests?
+- What will a reduction in fertilizer application have on my harvests?

 - How will potential increases or decreases in commodity prices affect my bottom line?